aeternity/aesophia/README.md

 ## Versioning

-Versioning should follow [semantic versioning](https://semver.org/spec/v2.0.0) guidelines.
+Versioning should follow the [semantic versioning](https://semver.org/spec/v2.0.0) guidelines.
 Id est, given a version number MAJOR.MINOR.PATCH, increment the:

 - MAJOR version when you make incompatible API changes
 - MINOR version when you add functionality in a backwards compatible manner